mustafatoroman/VSTS-DevOps-Labs/dotnetcore/readme.md

-## Deploy an ASP.NET Core application to Azure App Service using VSTS
+# Deploy an ASP.NET Core application to Azure App Service using VSTS

 This lab shows how to deploy an ASP.NET Core application to Azure App Service with Visual Studio Team Services.

-<a href="https://docs.microsoft.com/en-us/aspnet/core/">ASP.NET Core</a> is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
+[ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
 With ASP.NET Core, you can:

 - Build web apps and services, IoT apps, and mobile backends.
 - Use your favorite development tools on Windows, macOS, and Linux.